I don’t like much the noisy BEEP you get with modern cars when parking sensor are enabled, but hey...it is quite useful, isn't it?!

 Set the various #define accordingly to your needs.
 As default, the minimum distance is 200 mm while the maximum is 2500 mm.
 Furthermore, you are more than welcome to modify the BUZZ_DIV define in order to change the frequency with which the beep occurs.

-Indeed, using delay() the MCU is kept busy by the time counting function and cannot process any other info.
-What happens is that, in case we move too fast, the sensor won’t respond quickly enough to see the obstacle since it is busy on “waiting”.
-Thus, DO NOT USE THIS CODE ON SELF-CONTROLLED MOVING DEVICES SINCE IT COULD BE DANGEROUS!!
+The old version of the code uses the delay() function, which keeps busy the processor with the wasteful time counting and as a consequence, the MCU cannot process any other info.
+What happens is that, in case we move too fast, the low scan rate will not detect the changing distance and thus our beeper won’t respond quickly enough to see the obstacle since it is busy on “waiting”.

 Step 3: Enjoy!